-The Main processor will, independent of the Safety processor, detect unintended car movement away from the landing with an open door circuits.
+The Main processor will, independent of the Safety processor, detect unintended car movement away from the landing with an open door circuit.
 Detection means meet the requirements of 2.19.2.2(a)(1)(b).

-8.8.1 Test Unintended Motion
+8.7.1 Test Unintended Movement

-With 125% load, place the elevator at the second landing, level with the floor and the front doors open on inspection.
+- With 125% load, place the elevator at the second landing, level with the floor and the front doors open on inspection.
 Make sure that someone is outside the elevator at the floor to ensure that no one enters the elevator during this test.
 Mechanically or electrically pick the Service Brake.
-To pick the brake electrically:

-- a.
-Put the BRK test switch in the test position or push and hold in BRK relay manually. - b.
-Put the RUN test switch in the test position or push and hold in RUN relay manually. - c.
+To pick the brake electrically: - a.
+Put the BRK test switch in the test position. - b.
+Put the RUN test switch in the test position. - c.
 From the LCD display, select "Elevator Setup", "Lift Brake On Inspect" and follow the instructions displayed to override the "Car Not Safe" status and lift the brake on inspection. - d.
 Push and hold the ENTER and UP button.
 This will cause the elevator to roll down with the doors open. - e.
 Verify that the Rope Gripper or Emergency Brake activates and stops the car.